Lauren is the author of 10 books, including the popular "Amplified" series, as well as numerous musicals.

-How to Write a Book on Your Smartphone
+Can You Write a Book on Your Phone?

 Many would-be writers are intimidated by the thought of the hours upon hours it will take for them to sit down and write their book.
-"I have so many brilliant ideas, but when will I ever be able to find the time to flesh them out?"- is a common complaint heard among aspiring authors.
+"I have so many brilliant ideas, but when will I ever be able to find the time to flesh them out?"
+This is a common complaint voiced by many aspiring authors.
 But when so many of us have the gift of an ever-present smartphone, we're offered more flexibility in our writing time and medium.

 Recognize When You're Most Productive

 In the days of my writing naïveté, I used to block out hours of time for writing.
-I would put off writing anything until the end of the week where I would set aside 5-6 hours specifically for typing out the chapters upon chapters that would surely spill forth from my subconscious.
-But inevitably those 5-6 hours faithfully spent in front of my computer would get filled up with surfing the Internet, listening to music, staring into the void, or just drooling on myself.
-And maybe, maybe I would write a paragraph or two.
+I would put off writing anything until the end of the week, when I would set aside five to six hours specifically for typing out the chapters upon chapters that would surely spill forth from my subconscious.

 Creativity cannot be forced.
 It happens in snatches and moments of genius.

 I came to realize that creativity and productivity cannot be forced.
 It often happens when we're in the middle of doing something else, in snatches and moments of genius, often forgotten by the time we're able to write them down.
 By putting off any inkling I might have had to write because I had reserved time for writing later, I was denying myself some great opportunities to actually make some progress in my work.